Relationship Offboarding: How to Transfer Key Relationships When a Teammate Leaves

 A practical filter: if the answer to "what would it cost us if this relationship went dark for six months?" is anything more than "nothing," it needs an owner.
 That usually surfaces 20 to 50 relationships out of a much larger contact pool.
 Investors, key customers, advisors, active deals, partners, and a small group of warm-but-strategic contacts.

 In Rolodex, this is what Lists are for.
-Pull the relevant contacts into a single list named something like "Sarah → Handoff."
+Pull the relevant contacts into a single list named something like "Sarah handoff."
 Now you have a defined scope to work against, instead of a vague intent to "transition Sarah's contacts."

-Step 2: Capture the "current truth" in Notes
+Step 2: Capture the "current truth" in notes

-This is not a data dump.
-It's the email you wish someone had sent you the first time you took over an account.
+Each note should read like the email you wish someone had sent you the first time you took over an account.
 A few sentences per question is plenty.
 The point is to capture the things that don't show up in any system: the personal context, the soft commitments, the "she's a hard no on Tuesdays" stuff that only lives in someone's head.

 Step 3: Consolidate interaction history for the new owner

-If important context isn't captured automatically, like a phone call, a hallway conversation, or an exchange on LinkedIn, add it to the timeline as a note before the handoff.
+If important context isn't captured automatically, a phone call, a hallway conversation, an exchange on LinkedIn, add it to the timeline as a note before the handoff.
 The goal is for the new owner to reconstruct the relationship without having to ask three people what's going on.

-Step 4: Move follow-ups into Tasks (not memory)
+Step 4: Move follow-ups into tasks (not memory)

 This step alone prevents most of the "we forgot to follow up" failures that surface months later.

-For relationships that aren't in active motion (advisors, dormant champions, long-term partners) there's no specific next action, but there is a cadence you want to maintain.
-Quarterly check-ins.
-Monthly notes.
-The occasional "thinking of you" message after a relevant news event.
+For relationships that aren't in active motion, advisors, dormant champions, long-term partners, there's no specific next action, but there is a cadence you want to maintain.
+Quarterly check-ins, monthly notes, the occasional "thinking of you" message after a relevant news event.

 Step 6: Add tags and fields for clarity (owner, priority, risk)